nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 The Nuxeo Platform provides the tools for achieving that:

 *   A component model and packaging model so that you can have three cleanly separated layers
-    *   The&nbsp;components provided by the Nuxeo Platform that handle all the infrastructure issue
+    *   The components provided by the Nuxeo Platform that handle all the infrastructure issue
-    *   The&nbsp;components you want to build for your custom application
+    *   The components you want to build for your custom application
     *   The components each project / client may want to build
 *   Tools to make configuration and extension building easy
     *   Nuxeo Studio: to manage all your business configuration
-    *   Nuxeo IDE / Nuxeo Codenvy: to build extensions
+    *  Nuxeo Generator: to build extensions
 *   A packaging model and deployment system

 ![](https://s3.amazonaws.com/media-p.slid.es/uploads/thierrydelprat/images/703090/devpipe.png)